handk85/homepage/README.md

 ## Customize for your own

+To check an example of customization, please check [the branch](https://github.com/handk85/react-homepage/tree/donggyun) in this repo

 ### Data

 All your publication, service, education, and work experience should be stored in `public/data/` in YAML format.